-Team members are contributors who have access to the code base, work item tracking, Agile tools, build definitions, test tools, and more.
+Team members are contributors who have access to the code base, work item tracking, Agile tools, build pipelines, test tools, and more.
 If you need to lock down specific areas to a select set of contributors, you can do that through the permission management.

 Developers use Visual Studio or other tools to develop their applications.
 They then check in their changes to a Git or TFVC repository hosted in VSTS or TFS.
 From the web portal or supported IDE, they can view repositories, check history, and more.

 - To get started using Git, see one of these resources:

 - To get started using TFVC, see one of the following resources:

 The role of project manager typically encompasses planning the feature set to deliver, setting priorities, and tracking the status of work, code defects, and customer issues.
 The suite of web-based Agile tools provide PMs with the views and features they need to perform these tasks.
 All work is captured within a work item.
 Each work item represents a specific type such as a user story, task, or bug.